 Well, depending on your strategy and field, the list goes on and on…

-It all starts with the personas.
-Customer personas are the foundation of your list segmentation, as they help you define which segments need which message and greatly improve your email marketing results.
+Customer personas are the foundation of your list segmentation, as they help you define which segments need which message.
 If you miss out on this, nothing else matters.

 Now that you know and understand your customers or subscribers and have decided how to segment them, you need to create the content they want.
 Doing so will allow you to strike a better chord with them.

-Step 5: Select the type of email campaign
+Step 5: Decide which type of email campaign works best for you

 Tell a friend